foucdeg/x-plane-map-server/README.md

 The images are stored in a images/ subdirectory not included here.
 It is about 2.5GB in size and currently holds more than 600,000 PNG tiles of 512*512.

 The tiles, when requested, are either served from the images/ directory, or produced if they don't exist yet.
 They are produced by querying the navaid database, then using the `phpgd` library to make and save a PNG image.
-It takes about a second to produce a tile.

 ## What data do the tiles use?